openmanuscript/openmanuscript/tools/README.md

 The command has the same options as ``oms`` (shown above), with the addition of one to control the columns shown.

 - Input/Output
 	- ``--columns`` define a list of columns that are used to created the outline.
-If a scene does not have a column, a blank is shown.
+Possible values are the tags defined for a scene in the OpenManuscript specification.
+If a scene does not have a value for a column, a blank is shown.
 Check the output of the tool's help for a list of default values.